-In 2004, we began to encourage management to include our auditor's reports in their public reports.
-To show leadership, this report includes our auditor's reports on the adequacy of our management processes and compliance with the law.
+In 2005, we continued to encourage management to include our auditor's reports in their public reports.
+To show leadership, we publish our auditor's reports on the adequacy of our financial management processes and compliance with the law in our annual reports on operations (see pages 70 and 71).

-For the second indicator, for those agencies that we audit their key nonfinancial performance information, we plan to review their 2006 annual reports.
+For the second indicator, for those agencies that we audit their key nonfinancial performance information, we plan to review their 2007 annual reports.
 We expect 50% of the annual reports will include our auditor's report.
-We will report the results in our 2007 report on operations.
+We will report the results in our 2008 report on operations.